johnosbb/Artificial-intelligence/IOT/markdown/preventative_maintenance_analytics.md

 A negative covariance indicates an inverse relationship: when one variable increases, the other tends to decrease, and vice versa.
 A negative covariance between rotational speed and tool wear suggests that, on average, when the rotational speed is higher than its mean, there is a tendency for process rotational speed to be higher than its mean, and when the rotational speed is lower than its mean, there is a tendency for process rotational speed  to be lower.

+We can use a heatmap to plot the correlation co-efficient for the principle features of our data.

 ### Anomaly detection

 Anomaly detection is a technique used in data analysis and machine learning to identify patterns, events, or observations that deviate significantly from the expected behavior in a dataset.
 These deviations are often referred to as "anomalies" or "outliers."
 Anomalies can represent unusual or suspicious activities, errors, or events that are different from the norm.